JavOrraca/personalwebsite/content/scatterpodcast/2019-08-12-Scatter-Podcast-Episode-018.md

 For creatives and non-technical people wanting to explore careers in data science, Leondra offers words of encouragement and provides feedback not often discussed in the data science community: "Your creativity is a strength that would benefit any data team!"
 Leondra drops lots of great tips and resources, so get ready to take some notes!

 **Post-interview notes from Leondra:**
-For you `R` users out there...
-Leondra shares some awesome packages to check out for business process analytics including `bupaR` and `processmapR`.
+For you R users out there...
+Leondra shares some awesome packages to check out for business process analytics including bupaR and processmapR.
 Check out the links below.
 For general R and data science learning, I recommend the following resources which offer free-to-audit / affordable resources for learning: Coursera, Edx, SoloLearn, Code Academy, Khan Academy, Udacity, Kaggle, Future Learn, Lynda.com, DataCamp, Super Data Science, (and for cloud computing courses...)
 Google Cloud, AWS.
-The course I recommend for beginners looking to get a review on common algorithms and learning `R` / `Python` is Jose Portilla's Data Science & Machine Learning Bootcamps on Udemy.
+The course I recommend for beginners looking to get a review on common algorithms and learning R / Python is Jose Portilla's Data Science & Machine Learning Bootcamps on Udemy.
 He has one in Python and another in R. I would also recommend that people attend Meetups.

 List of top blogs and data science / analytics online courses that you recommend
 <br/>R-Bloggers: [https://www.r-bloggers.com/](https://www.r-bloggers.com/)